 Lisosky, J. M., & Henrichsen, J.R.
 (2009).
 Don’t Shoot the Messenger: Protecting Journalists in Conflict Situations.
 Media, War and Conflict, 2(2), 129–148.

-Henrichsen, J. (Forthcoming).
-The Secret Political Economy of Surveillance Technologies.
-In Marc Ambinder, Jennifer R. Henrichsen, & Connie Rosati (Eds.), National Security, Journalism, and Law in the Age of Information Warfare.
+Henrichsen, J. R. (2024).
+Digital shackles: The political economy of surveillance technologies and the emergence of transnational surveillance fascism.
+In Marc Ambinder, Jennifer R. Henrichsen, & Connie Rosati (Eds.), National security, journalism, and law in the age of information warfare.
 Oxford, UK: Oxford University Press.

 Henrichsen, J. (2019).
 The Emergence of Contemporary Populisms and Mediated Discourses: An Introduction.
 In Nelson Ribeiro (Ed.), Media and Populism.
 Research Centre for Communication and Culture, Universidade Catolica Portuguesa. https://www.ascmediarisk.org/wp-content/uploads/2020/01/Media-and-Populism-Ebook-Versao-Final.pdf